jwetherb/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to begin with LeNet, implemented through the Keras framework, to see how well it performed and converged on validation accuracy.
+And then refine the model as needed.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolutional neural network model similar to the LeNet architecture.
+I thought this model was appropriate because it works well as a regression model, is relatively lightweight and efficient, and can easily be extended as needed.
+Convolutional layers employ multiple dimensions to reduce the requirement for very large memory capacity, and are particularly adept at detecting features at varying levels of granularity.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data 80/20 into training and validation sets.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that the validation accuracy continued to improve, on average, with each epoch.
+Once I found that validation accuracy improvement had halted, and even begun to worsen, I knew overfitting was occurring.

-Then I ...
+Then I generated more training data in the simulator so that the model would be better able to handle a wider array of situations while on the track.
+In particular, I recorded a couple of laps where I deliberately approached the side of the track often, and then corrected my course.
+With this, the model was better able to learn how to recover from this situation and steer itself back to the center of the track instead of continuing off the edge.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I recorded myself steering the car through just these areas of the track.
+I then added this data to the training set.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road (whew!).

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization that approximates my model's architecture.
+In my regression model for this project, I added a final fully-connected (Dense) layer to produce a single (steering) output.
+And the input images for this project where 160x320 (RGB), and both convolutional layers used a 5x5 kernel.

 ![alt text][image1]